paritytech/soketto/RELEASING.md

 1. Ensure that everything you'd like to see released is on the `develop` branch.

 2. Create a release branch off `develop`, for example `release-v0.6.0`.
-The branch name should start with `release` in order that we can target commits with CI.
-You'll want to decide how far the version needs to be bumped based on the changes to date.
-If unsure what to bump the version to (eg is it a major, minor or patch release), check with the Parity Tools team.
+The branch name should start with `release` so that we can target commits with CI.
+Decide how far the version needs to be bumped based on the changes to date.
+If unsure what to bump the version to (e.g. is it a major, minor or patch release), check with the Parity Tools team.

 3. Check that you're happy with the current documentation.